dundalek/kmdoc/README.md

 - reference / references - links to other useful material
 - type - note, definition, vocabulary

+### Metadata usage

+Here is a list of metadata, which are currently used and have functional meaning:

+**name** - name of the definition and title of the popup **definition** - definition and contents of the popup **symbol**, **alias** - used for autolinking **source** - used to link to source.
+You can link web pages, PDF, doc and other formats supported by [Google docs viewer](http://docs.google.com/viewer).
+You can add page number with hash sign to open document at specified page.
+For example source link lecture.pdf#5 will open the document on page 5.
+Check out the [shortsource](https://github.com/knomaton/kmdoc/blob/master/doc/modules.md#shortsource) module how to specify sources more easily.

 ### Helpers

 You can specify helpers to transform property (it is inspired by [Variable Modifiers](http://www.smarty.net/docs/en/language.modifiers.tpl) for Smarty templates).
 ```
 B element
 : This element shows bold text